ashba22/TokenWallet/README.md

 This project was created to learn Angular.
 It is a simple digital wallet application that allows users to manage their tokens.

+## TODO 29.08
+- Convert the application to a Progressive Web App (PWA) to provide a better user experience and allow users to access the app offline.
+- Create a service worker to cache the app's assets and improve performance.

 ## 🚀 Technologies Used

 - Angular